johnwhoyou/particle-simulator/README.md

 # Problem Set #2: Particle Simulator

 ## About the Project
 This project aims to apply distributed computing concepts by implementing a concurrently programmed particle physics simulator.
-To achieve this, a multithreaded C++ application was developed to showcase an interface that can allow users to render particles into the simulation.
-The application makes use of the Dear ImGui library for its graphical user interface, as well as SDL2 for its rendering functionalities.
+To achieve this, a multithreaded C++ application was developed to showcase an interface allowing users to render particles into the simulation.
+The application uses the Java Swing library for its graphical user interface and rendering.
+For server-client communication, the application implements a hybrid TCP/UDP approach wherein events such as sprite and particle movement are sent through UDP protocol.
+However, to check for active client connections, TCP protocol is used through a heartbeat mechanism.

-The application has two modes that the user can toggle between: Developer Mode and Explorer Mode.

-The main features of the application's Developer Mode include adding a single particle, batch adding particles with varying spawn points, batch adding particles with varying angles, and batch adding particles with varying velocities.
-Through these features, users will be able to perform the entire simulation on a 1280 x 720 canvas, witnessing the particles' movements as they collide against the edges of the canvas.
+The server application is in Developer mode allowing a user to add a single particle, batch-adding particles with varying spawn points, batch-adding particles with varying angles, and batch-adding particles with varying velocities.

-On the other hand, the application's Explorer Mode allows the user to explore the simulation environment by controlling the movement of a sprite using the keyboard or on-screen arrow buttons.
-The sprite can be moved in all of the four cardinal directions, and a zoomed in 33 x 19 grid serves as the sprite's periphery.
-Particles or edges that fall within this periphery are rendered until they go out of view.

 ## How to Run the Project
 1. Clone the repository to your local machine.
-2. Ensure that you have CMake installed (at least version 3.14).
+2. Ensure that you have Java JDK 19 or earlier.
-3. Ensure that you have the `vcpkg` package manager installed in your Visual Studio environment.
-This can be checked using the Visual Studio installer.
-4. Enter the command `vcpkg install` to install the following dependencies required by the project:
-	- imgui
-	- SDL2
-	- SDL2-Image
-	- libpng
-	- zlib
-5. Once the project is open in VS, open a Developer Powershell terminal and enter the command `vcpkg integrate install` to enable library linking.
+3. Ensure that `gson-2.10.1.jar` is listed as a dependency.
+To check, go to File > Project Settings > Modules > particle-simulator > Dependencies.
-6. Build the project.
+6. Build and run the project.
-7. Run the project by running the `Main.cpp` file or the `ParticleSimulatorApp` executable that will appear on the Startup Item dropdown.
-Make sure to use the Local Machine x64-Debug configuration.

 ## Important Note
-The source code for the C++ Client and Java Server can be found in separate branches.
-The C++ Client is in branch client, while the Java Server is in branch server.
+The source code for the C++ Client is found in `client` branch.